eddieantonio/fst-lookup/README.md

 To _analyze_ in bulk, call the `analyze_in_bulk()` function.

-Note, if you use `.hfstol`, for large quatities of words, it can be two orders of magnitude faster than using `fomabin`.
+Note, if you use `.hfstol`, for large quatities of words, it can be orders of magnitude faster than using `fomabin`.

+With the FST for cree language, tests on a 2 core 4 threads cpu show `.hfstol` is 100 times faster when there are 500 words, 200 times faster when there are 1000 words.
 ```python
 fst = FST.from_file('/MattLegend27/home/English_descriptive_analyzer.hfstol', labels='hfstol')
 ```